-Human beings have a subconscious need to be near nature, and that’s one reason why plants are so often seen indoors, not only in homes but in hospitals, restaurants, retail spaces, educational spaces, etc. In fact, according to a 1993 study looking at the effects of plants on human perceptions and behavior, plants positively affect a person’s psyche.2
+Human beings have a subconscious need to be near nature.
+Plants are often seen indoors, such as in homes, hospitals, restaurants, retail spaces, etc., for this reason.
+According to a 1993 study looking at the effects of plants on human perceptions and behavior, plants positively affect a person’s psyche.2

 Make Us More Alert and Happy

 A 2010 study at Washington State University demonstrated that plants may improve concentration.3 In the study, those who worked on a computer with plants in the room felt more attentive and alert than those who worked on a computer without plants in the room.

 We love to share our essential oil blends in ways that can boost your health and happiness and expand the […]

 Flaxseed carrier oil, also known as linseed oil, is a carrier oil that is great for those with sensitive skin. […]

 Could a diffuser be an easy low impact way to actually make a major impact when it comes to your […]

 Another study observed people in a room with colorful objects, a room with no colorful objects, and a room with plants.
 Individuals in the room with plants described feeling more carefree, playful, affectionate, and friendly than being in the other rooms.

 Lohr also found that stress levels are reduced during interaction with plants.
 A study found that when people viewed slides or videotapes of plants, individuals felt more at peace than when looking at urban scenes.